Experienced West Virginia Motorcycle Accident Attorneys

 Motorcycle accidents tend to result in serious and potentially fatal injuries.
 Unfortunately, the majority of crashes involving motorcycles are caused by careless drivers, unsafe road conditions, and other factors outside of the rider’s control.

 Although there are steps motorcyclists can take to avoid accidents and reduce the possibility of catastrophic injury, the unfortunate reality is that wrecks are sometimes unavoidable.
 If the negligence of another caused you to crash your bike, it is important to seek legal assistance as soon as possible.

-The Morgantown motorcycle accident lawyers at Colombo Law have extensive experience serving injured motorcyclists and their families throughout West Virginia.
-Please call (304) 599-4229 today for a free case review.
+A Morgantown motorcycle accident lawyer at Colombo Law have extensive experience serving injured motorcyclists and their families throughout West Virginia.
+Please call (304) 599-4229 today for a FREE case review.

 West Virginia Helmet Laws

 The decision to wear a helmet is one of the most important steps motorcyclists can take to improve their safety.
 The State of West Virginia agrees – regardless of age, motorcyclists and their passengers are required by law to wear a helmet.